slint-ui/slint/editors/vscode/README.md

 ## Rules for PRs
 The code is typechecked with `tsc` and linted/formatted with Biome.
 If using VS Code then install the [biome extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome).
-To ensure your PR does not fail check everything with `npm run syntax_check && npm run format && npm run lint`.
+To ensure your PR does not fail check everything with `pnpm type-check && pnpm format && pnpm lint`.
-`npm run lint:fix` and `npm run format:fix` can be used to auto fix lint and code formatting issues.
+`pnpm lint:fix` and `pnpm format:fix` can be used to auto fix lint and code formatting issues.

 ## Preview the Library, Preview, and Property Editor